Comandeer/rollup-lib-bundler/README.md

 In this case two source files will be bundled:
 * `src/index.ts`:
 	* ESM output: `dist/index.mjs`,
-	* CJS output: `dist/index.cjs`,
 	* DTS output: `dist/index.d.ts`,
 * `src/chunk.ts`:
 	* ESM output: `dist/chunk.mjs`,
-	* CJS output: `dist/chunk.cjs`,
 	* DTS output: none (there's no `types` field).

-## Bundling binaries
+## Bundling executables (aka binaries)

-From v0.19.0 `rlb` can also bundle binaries defined in the `bin` field of the `package.json`.
+From v0.19.0 `rlb` can also bundle executables defined in the [`bin` field](https://docs.npmjs.com/cli/v9/configuring-npm/package-json#bin) of the `package.json`.
 It supports both the simple format of that field and the complex one.
 Source files for binaries must be placed in the `src/__bin__` directory with the same name as in the `bin` field.
 All source file formats supported for `exports` bundles are also supported for the `bin` ones.

 All bundles created from the `bin` field are saved in the ESM format.
 The bundler will also preserve shebang in the produced bundle.
-Please also note that in case of referencing some other bundles inside executables, their ESM versions will be used.

 ### Example with the simple `bin` format